Our History

 JDI’s first “office,” 1983-1987

 Longtime activist Tom Cahill served as JDI President from 1998 to 2006.
-Cahill’s involvement with JDI dates back to to the early 1980s, when he directed the organization out of what was then his home, which he described as “a beat-up old camper on the back of an equally beat-up old pickup truck parked mostly on the streets of San Francisco.”
+Cahill’s involvement with JDI dates back to the early 1980s, when he directed the organization out of what was then his home, which he described as “a beat-up old camper on the back of an equally beat-up old pickup truck parked mostly on the streets of San Francisco.”

 Cahill worked tirelessly to raise awareness of the nationwide crisis of prisoner rape and to hold corrections officials accountable for their failure to stop it.
 Cahill knew first-hand of the devastating impact of this violence.
 In 1968, following an arrest for civil disobedience, he was gang-raped and tortured in jail for more than 24 hours.